moleculerjs/moleculer-apollo-server/README.md

             },

             // https://www.apollographql.com/docs/apollo-server/api/apollo-server#options
-            serverOptions: {
+            serverOptions: {}
-                tracing: true,

-                engine: {
-                    apiKey: process.env.APOLLO_ENGINE_KEY
-                }
-            }
         })
     ]
 };

 ```

-Start your Moleculer project, open http://localhost:3000/graphql in your browser to run queries using Apollo Studio or send GraphQL requests directly to the same URL.
+Start your Moleculer project, open http://localhost:3000/graphql in your browser to run queries using Apollo Sandbox or send GraphQL requests directly to the same URL.

 **Define queries & mutations in service action definitions**